almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/about/index.md

 ## Why Does Kenny Blog?

-Kenny has been blogging his gardening, [technology experiences](/technology), and mishaps for several reasons:
+Kenny has been blogging his gardening, [technology experiences](/technology), [about life](/lifestyle), and mishaps for several reasons:

 * you learn from your past mistakes
 * others can learn from your mistakes before they make them
-* you will forget what you previously did, but a quick search of the blog will provide the refresher that you need to keep going.
+* you will forget what you previously did, but a quick search of the blog will provide the refresher that you need to keep going
+* it provides a way to share thoughts
+* provides a place for project documentation

 ## Blog Technology